-I have the privilege of working with the British Columbia Aboriginal Childcare Society and the Vancouver Aboriginal Early Years Network.
+I have the privilege of working with the British Columbia Aboriginal Childcare Society and the First Nations Pedagogies Network.
 The purpose of our partnership is to support collaborative inquiry processes to enrich educators’ professional development options.
 These processes will build capacity throughout the network and beyond.
-By enhancing educators’ practice and pedagogical leadership, we seek to impact the well-being of children and educators, their families, and communities.
+By enhancing educators’ practice and pedagogical leadership, we seek to impact the wellbeing of children and educators, their families, and communities.
 Our work highlights the early years as an essential time to strengthen children and build the social fabric of Indigenous families and communities.
 Through this partnership, my research is contributing to the development of self-directed, integrated, and community-based childcare services.
 By foregrounding educators’ lived experiences, resources, and needs, I aim to advance the development of collaborative and culturally safe research for the benefit of my partners, their Nations, and communities.

 Why did you decide to pursue a graduate degree?

 Acknowledging the importance and complexity that characterise early childhood education is an ongoing and unfinished process.
 Indeed, we have come a long way in understanding the foundational character of the early years, and so we recognize how crucial early childhood experiences and education are.
 After spending more than ten years promoting Indigenous languages and games in rural communities across Mexico, I worked with Indigenous children and families who, fleeing rural poverty, had moved to Mexico City.
-Being witness to the violence and marginalization they encountered every day showed me that my cultural promotion aims and play-based approaches were inadequate.
-The challenges that these children and families face results from profound socioeconomic inequalities and historical discrimination.
-As such, different responses and approaches are required.
-During my master's degree, I deepened my involvement with those communities and sought to bolster the resilience of homeless Indigenous children.
+Being witness to the violence and marginalization they encounter every day showed me that my cultural and play-based approaches were inadequate.
+The challenges that these children and families face result from profound socioeconomic inequalities and historical discrimination.
+Therefore, different responses and approaches are required.
+During my Master's degree, I deepened my involvement with those communities and sought to bolster the resilience of homeless Indigenous children.
 My findings evidenced that caregivers, and particularly early childhood educators, have a primary role to play in evoking change.
 My Ph.D. is a continuation of that work.
-It is also the platform from which I will continue to advocate for young children contributing, I hope, to freeing them from social impositions and violence.
+It is also the platform from which I will continue to advocate for young children, contributing, I hope, to relieve them of social impositions and violence.